Close×

 Day 3

-Loop from Séguret to Vaison la Romaine and surrounding area
+Loop from Séguret to Vaison-la-Romaine and its surroundings

-From Séguret, cross the Dentelles massif and head for Vaison-la-Romaine, a town rich in history with Roman and medieval remains.
-Continue on to Puyméras, a picturesque village offering panoramic views of the surrounding vineyards and mountains.
+From Séguret, cross the Dentelles mountains and head towards Vaison-la-Romaine, a town steeped in history with Roman and medieval ruins.
+Continue on to Puyméras, a picturesque little village offering panoramic views of the surrounding vineyards and mountains.
 Enjoy the tranquility and beauty of the landscape.
 Continue on to Roaix, a charming wine-growing village.
-Explore the vineyards and pause for a wine tasting at one of the local estates.
-On the way back, the village of Rasteau, notable for the ruins of its medieval castle, takes you back to the Rhône Valley, finishing in Séguret.
+Explore the vineyards and stop for a wine tasting at one of the local estates.
+On the way back, the village of Rasteau, notable for its medieval castle ruins, takes you back to the Rhône Valley and ends in Séguret.

 4